 “Happiness can be found even in the darkest times if one only remembers to turn on the light.”—Professor Dumbledore

 Although during your execution, following Marauder’s Map might lead to the footsteps of a dead man, Peter Pettigrew (the limits of your position), using animagi (policy) can effectively disguise and transfigure your answers to spare your life for the remaining time period.
 However, sometimes regardless of how much we prepare and rehearse, we can still feel overpowered in the presence of Dementors.
-As former Supreme Court justice Robert H. Jackson stated, “I made three arguments of every case.
+The Honorable Justice Robert H. Jackson once stated, “I made three arguments of every case.
 First came the one I planned as I thought, logical, coherent, complete.
 Second was the one actually presented-interrupted, incoherent, disjointed, disappointing.
 The third was the utterly devastating argument that I thought of after going to bed that night.”
 (Hint #13: You must remember no matter how rough you thought your argument was, at the end of the day this is all just a learning experience.
-No matter what happens in the given time frame, stand tall and speak loudly and confidently even if you feel like you’re about to faint.)
+No matter what happens in the given time frame, stand tall and speak loudly and confidently even if you feel like you’re about to faint).

-Concurrently it is also worth mentioning, the mood-enhancing properties of chocolate are well known in both the muggle and wizard worlds.
+Concurrently, it is worth mentioning the mood-enhancing properties of chocolate, which are well known in both the muggle and wizard worlds.
 Chocolate is the perfect antidote for anyone who has been overcome in the presence of Dementors, for it releases endorphins in the body.
 It is essential to not get discouraged from your first oral argument, or any argument that wasn’t your strongest.
 While chocolate frogs can be a short-term remedy, finding ways to fight off Dementors are essential in the long-run.

 Therefore, the best remedy against a Dementor’s Kiss is the Patronus Charm (Expecto Patronum, undoubtedly the most powerful defensive charm).
 Based on repeated practice, perseverance, and positive energy, the much-practiced charm will shield from being feed on by Dementors, no matter the quantity.
 Sometimes the things we are most fearful of are the things we learn the most from!